 August 1, 2015

-On the Scale of Self-Assuredness (where 0 = Just Spitballin’ and 10 = I’ve Got It!), writer rates this idea as a 9.
+On the Scale of Self-Assuredness (where 0 = Just Spitballin’ and 10 = I’ve Got It!), writer rates this idea as an 8.

 For generations, our most popular and successful team sports leagues have organized All-Star Games in some form, and for good reason – the concept of a game featuring only the best of the best is simple, beautiful, and worthwhile.
 But identifying the most deserving players, though tricky in itself to an extent, is the easy part.
 The tougher challenge is dividing those players into teams toward which they feel, and fans feel, a sense of allegiance strong enough to give the game meaning.